 Many actual pots for orchids are too lightweight to support big & tall oncidiums, for instance; which need room to spread and lots of airflow.

 So a new product went into development!
 Our Raku O-pots are un-glazed, naturally carbon-infused raku stoneware that's smoked with 100% organic cedar shavings.
 It's never waxed, glazed with color, or stained with India Ink.
 The color variations are smoke and flame patterns left from the raku process.

 No two pieces are the same.

-But at the end of the day we learned our pots are a unique new product for the cultivation of orchids.
+At the end of the day we learned our pots are a unique, new product for the cultivation of orchids.
 Even the old-timers @ the Northwest Orchid Society had never

 seen anything like them!